cosmos/sdk-tutorials/academy/4-my-own-chain/game-fifo.md

 ## New information

-How do you implement FIFO from which you extract elements at random positions?
+How do you implement a FIFO from which you extract elements at random positions?
 Choose a doubly-linked list:

 1. You must remember the game ID at the head to pick expired games, and at the tail to send back fresh games.
 The existing `NextGame` object is useful, as it is already expandable.
 Add to its Protobuf declaration: